arontier/ad3-descs/apps/antibody_target/en/README.md

 # Description

-Antibody-Antigen Interaction, developed by Arontier Co., is used for predicting the probability of interaction between antibody and antigen.
-Outputs using protein language model and transfomer was used for CNN
+Antibody-Antigen Interaction is developed by Arontier Co. for predicting the probability of interaction between antibodies and antigens.
+This model incorporates outputs from a protein language model and a transformer, which are then utilized in a convolutional neural network (CNN) module (ATI module) to calculate binding probabilities.
+It has been observed that this model outperforms the recent AbAgInterPre model, which is another antibody-antigen interaction prediction model.

 # Inputs